Martin Aliker

-Martin Jerome Okec Aliker is a Ugandan dental surgeon, businessman, entrepreneur, and community leader.
-He is a senior adviser to the President of Uganda and has sat on the board of directors of nearly forty Ugandan companies.
-He is the chancellor of Victoria University Uganda, a private institution.
+Martin Jerome Okec Aliker (21 October 1928 – 15 April 2024) was a Ugandan dental surgeon, businessman, and community leader.
+He was a senior adviser to the President of Uganda and sat on the board of directors of nearly forty Ugandan companies.
+He was the chancellor of Victoria University Uganda, a private institution.
 From 2004 until 2014, he served as the founding chancellor of Gulu University, a public university.

 Background and education

 Aliker was born in Gulu District on 21 October 1928 to Rwot Lacito Okech and Julaina Auma, a daughter of Musa Ali, the first ordained Anglican priest in the region of the Acholi.
 He attended Gulu High School for his primary education, before transferring to Kings College Budo for his O-Level studies.
 In 1948, he was admitted to Makerere University, the oldest public university in East Africa.
 Before he could complete his studies at Makerere, he won a scholarship to Northwestern University, in Chicago, Illinois, United States, where he studied political science, graduating with a Bachelor of Arts degree.
 Following that, he was awarded a Fulbright Scholarship to study dental surgery, also at Northwestern, graduating with a Doctor of Dental Surgery.
 Later, he was awarded the title of Fellow of the Royal College of Surgeons by the Royal College of Surgeons of England.